profi200/dsi_sdmmc/README.md

 This software is licensed under the MIT license.
 See LICENSE.txt for details.

 Exemptions:
 * The [BlocksDS](https://github.com/blocksds) project and its members are exempt from MIT licensing.
 They are permitted to relicense the source code of this repository, at their discretion, to the [zlib license](https://zlib.net/zlib_license.html).
-In doing so they may alter, spplement or entirely remove the copyright notice for each file they choose to relicense.
+In doing so they may alter, supplement or entirely remove the copyright notice for each file they choose to relicense.